-having received at least one dose of a COVID-19 vaccine that has received full approval or emergency use authorization from the U.S. Food and Drug Administration or the World

-Health Organization; or

-- 2) having received at least one dose of a COVID-19 vaccine as part of a clinical trial; or - 3) evidence of a negative antigen or PCR COVID-19 test taken no more than 72 hours before entry, with the individual's name, date of test, and result clearly visible on an official report.
+- having received two doses of a two-dose COVID-19 vaccine series or a single dose of a single-dose COVID-19 vaccine series that has received full approval or emergency use authorization from the U.S. Food and Drug Administration or the World Health Organization; or - 2) having received at least one dose of a COVID-19 vaccine as part of a clinical trial; or - 3) evidence of a negative antigen or PCR COVID-19 test taken no more than 72 hours before entry, with the individual's name, date of test, and result clearly visible on an official report.